osg-htc/docs/docs/data/stashcache/install-cache.md

 By default, the unauthenticated stash-cache instance uses plain HTTP, not HTTPS.
 To use HTTPS:

-1. Add a service certificate according to the [instructions above](#add-a-service-certificate)
+1. Add a certificate according to the [instructions above](#ensure-the-xrootd-service-has-a-certificate)

 1. Create a file named `/etc/xrootd/config.d/11-cache-https.cfg` with the following contents: